AlasdairAlasdair/flexbox-talk/notes.md

 ### 2. Simplifies complexity
 1. It’s native css so no libraries
-2. Everything is a div
+2. Everything is just a div with a class name saying what it is, not how it should work.
 3. No encouragement to pollute html with layout, better separation of concerns
-4. It does sensible things by default (!!!)
+4. <blink>It does sensible things by default (!!!) </blink>
 5. Makes it easier to do mobile first (yes, you should always be doing mobile first).

 ## What actually is flexbox?